 ChristianAnswers.Net WebBible Encyclopedia

-This is the name of two biblical cities.
+This is the name of 2 biblical cities.

-Having been providentially guided there, here Paul and his companion Silas preached the Gospel and formed the first church in Europe.
-(See Lydia.)
+Having been providentially guided to Philippi, Paul and his companion Silas preached the Gospel here and formed the first church in Europe.
 This success stirred up the enmity of the people, and they were “shamefully entreated” (Acts 16:9-40; 1 Thess.
 2:2).
 Paul and Silas at length left this city and proceeded to Amphipolis.

-When Philip the tetrarch, the son of Herod, succeeded to the government of the northern portion of his kingdom, he enlarged the city of Paneas, and called it Caesarea, in honor of the emperor.
+When Philip the tetrarch, the son of Herod, succeeded to the government of the northern portion of his kingdom, he enlarged the city of Paneas (a place dedicated to the worship of Greek god Pan), and called it Caesarea, in honor of the emperor.
 But in order to distinguish it from the Caesarea on the sea coast, he added to it subsequently his own name, and called it Caesarea-Philippi.

 Article Version: September 1, 2017